Growth of the Healthcare Business in a Box Model

 • Minimal Start-up Costs: Especially in telemedicine settings, the capital expenditure (capex) required to launch a therapy practice is comparatively low.

 • Negotiating Power: Platforms excel at handling insurance contracting and billing, offering better rates than clinicians could negotiate independently.
+See our analysis comparing Headway pay to direct insurance contract pay.

 • Essential Tools: Providers are given access to contracted insurance networks, billing services, EHR technology, and telemedicine infrastructure.